A Hybrid Retrieval-Generation Neural Conversation Model: Abstract

 \section{Abstract}

-Intelligent personal assistant systems, with either text-based or voice-based conversational interfaces, are becoming increasingly popular.
-Most previous research has used either retrieval-based or generation-based methods.
+Intelligent personal assistant systems that are able to have multi-turn conversations with human users are becoming increasingly popular.
+Most previous research has been focused on using either retrieval-based or generation-based methods to develop such systems.
 Retrieval-based methods have the advantage of returning fluent and informative responses with great diversity.
-The retrieved responses are easier to control and explain.
-However, the response retrieval performance is limited by the size of the response repository.
-On the other hand, although generation-based methods can return highly coherent responses given conversation context, they are likely to return universal or general responses with insufficient ground knowledge information.
-In this paper, we build a hybrid neural conversation model with the capability of both response retrieval and generation, in order to combine the merits of these two types of methods.
-Experimental results on Twitter and Foursquare data show that the proposed model can outperform both retrieval-based methods and generation-based methods (including a recently proposed knowledge-grounded neural conversation model) under both automatic evaluation metrics and human evaluation.
-Our models and research findings provide new insights on how to integrate text retrieval and text generation models for building conversation systems.
+However, the performance of the methods is limited by the size of the response repository.
+On the other hand, generation-based methods can produce highly coherent responses on any topics.
+But the generated responses are often generic and not informative due to the lack of grounding knowledge.
+In this paper, we propose a hybrid neural conversation model that combines the merits of both response retrieval and generation methods.
+Experimental results on Twitter and Foursquare data show that the proposed model outperforms both retrieval-based methods and generation-based methods (including a recently proposed knowledge-grounded neural conversation model \cite{DBLP:journals/corr/GhazvininejadBC17}) under both automatic evaluation metrics and human evaluation.
+We hope that the findings in this study provide new insights on how to integrate text retrieval and text generation models for building conversation systems.